palindromed/Bot-HandOff/README.md

 This project is written in TypeScript. follow the instructions to compile the code before running or deploying.

+There is also an example of [handoff to human using the C# SDK](https://github.com/tompaana/intermediator-bot-sample)

 ## Conceptual Overview

 This framework connects *Customers* and *Agents*.